SQLite Database Tutorial

 SQLite is in the public domain, most developers use it in their projects without ever telling us.

-A complete SQLite database with multiple tables, indices, and so on, is contained in a single disk file.
+A complete SQLite database with multiple tables can be contained in a single disk file.

-SQLite does not have any file naming requirements and so the application can use any custom file suffix, for example .sdlite,
+SQLite does not have any file naming requirements.
+You can use any custom file suffix, for example .SQLite, .slite,

 Field types, aka "storage classes":

 There is no separate Boolean storage class.
 Instead, Boolean